Yaqui language: Subject verb object

 In the following example, we can see an example of where the primary word order SOV, deviates to become SVO.
-Note the pronoun 'I' doesn't have any case marking active and is in pronoun form (see Cases on Pronouns).
-Next, on the first or main verb 'able', there isn't any specification for the type of verb.
+Note the pronoun 'I' does not have any case marking active and is in pronoun form (see Cases on Pronouns).
+Next, on the first or main verb 'able', there is not any specification for the type of verb.
 When the main verb is followed by another verb, it seems the second verb becomes intransitivized.
 On the object of the sentence 'axe', there are multiple cases active: accusative case (the direct object of the verb), a plural suffix, and an instrumental case (the means by how or with what something gets done) on the noun.

 Object subject verb

-The following is an additional example that shows variant in word order than previously seen— OSV.
+The following is an additional example that shows variant in word order than previously seen—OSV.
 In this structure, a suffix called connective is used to show that two constituents are being connected; simply, they function as a conjunction.
 Although this is a simple function, it is worth mentioning in understanding the way Yaqui functions as a system.
 The subject comes after the object in the correct subject pronoun form.
 Following is the verb 'remember', which may be a trigger to the word order.
 Perhaps this word order implies the topic should be who/what is being remembered.